Stochastic Gradient Descent-Ascent: Unified Theory and New Efficient Methods: DISTRIBUTED SGDA WITH COMPRESSION

 Despite its simplicity, \algname{QSGDA} was never considered in the literature on solving min-max problems and VIPs.
 It turns out that under such assumptions \algname{QSGDA} satisfies our Assumption \ref{as:key_assumption}. \begin{proposition} Let $F$ be $\ell$-star-cocoercive and Assumptions~ \ref{as:averaged_cocoercivity},~\ref{as:bounded_variance} hold.
 Then, \algname{QSGDA} satisfies Assumption~\ref{as:key_assumption} with $A = \tfrac{3 \ell}{2} + \frac{9\omega \widehat\ell}{2n}$, $B = 0$, $\sigma_k^2 \equiv 0$, $D_1 = \frac{3(1 + 3\omega)\sigma^2 + 9\omega\zeta_*^2}{n}$, $C=0$, $\rho = 1$, $D_2 = 0$, where $\sigma^2 = \tfrac{1}{n}\sum_{i=1}^n\sigma_i^2, \zeta_*^2 \eqdef \tfrac{1}{n}\max_{x* \in X^*}\sum_{i=1}^n \left\| F_i(x^{*})\right\|^2$. \end{proposition}

 As for the other special cases, we derive the convergence results for \algname{QSGDA} using our general theorems (see Table~\ref{tab:distrib_methods} and Appendix~\ref{sec:qsgda} for the details).
-The proposed method is simple, but have a significant drawback: even in the deterministic case ($\sigma = 0$), \algname{QSGDA} does not converge linearly unless $\zeta_*^2 = 0$.
-However, when the data on clients is arbitrary heterogeneous the dissimilarity measure $\zeta_*^2$ is strictly positive and can be large (even when $R(x) \equiv 0$).
+The proposed method is simple, but has a significant drawback: even in the deterministic case ($\sigma = 0$), \algname{QSGDA} does not converge linearly unless $\zeta_*^2 = 0$.
+However, when the data on clients is arbitrarily heterogeneous the dissimilarity measure $\zeta_*^2$ is strictly positive and can be large (even when $R(x) \equiv 0$).

 To resolve this issue, we propose a more advanced scheme based on \algname{DIANA} update \citep{mishchenko2019distributed,horvath2019stochastic} -- \algname{DIANA-SGDA} (Alg.~\ref{alg:prox_DIANA_SGDA}).
 In a nutshell, \algname{DIANA-SGDA} is \algname{SGDA} \eqref{eq:SGDA_general} with $g^k$ defined as follows: